 “In a matter of speaking.
 The Consortium transacts in precious metals, chemicals, fuels, land.
 I deal with people, places, and situations that are of a sensitive nature and are, at times, inhospitable.
 It’s my job to ensure things are safe for business to proceed.
 Sometimes I do that before trade commences and sometimes I do that after trade has commenced.
 Not so different from the army when I think about it; it’s hazardous, I see lots of the world, and there’s a non-disclosure clause in my contract, but the pay is better.”

 “I see.
 You were in that part of the Army.
 Indeed, you are very mysterious.”

 “Are you calling me a psychopath?
 No, no. After these last few minutes, I think I know you well enough to say if you believed that you’d be very honest and come right out and tell me I’m a psychopath.”

 Her grin sly, she gave a nod and fell quiet.

-Kitt devoured another bun, and there was nothing awkward in their silence, which was easy, companionable even.
-The ease should have been something he found worrying, but it felt natural.
+Kitt devoured another bun and found nothing awkward in their silence, which was easy, companionable even.
+The ease should have been something worrying, but it felt natural.
 Yes, she was irritating, frustrating, and he liked her nearly as much as he liked the flat’s location, second floor position and layout with its front and rear entrances—and wasn’t it an odd thing to compare an attractive woman to an attractively laid out flat?
 He laughed at himself, a tiny puff of air puffing from his lips.

 Mae looked at him over the rim of the metal cup as she finished her coffee.
 When she set the cup down she looked at her watch.
 “I ought to let you get back to working on embedding that red crescent indentation in your forehead.”